-5.8.
-Therefore, to meet the provision of sand and gravel from 2019 to 2034, at least 10.69 million tonnes will have to be provided for through new allocations.
+5.7.
+Therefore, to meet the provision of sand and gravel from 2019 to 2034, at least 10.69 million tonnes would have to be provided for through new allocations.
 It is estimated that the sites proposed for allocation in the Mineral Sites Plan provide for approximately 17 million tonnes.
 In addition to the estimated permitted reserves figure at the end of June 2019 of approximately 11.51 million tonnes, this will provide a total supply of some 28.5 million tonnes over the plan period.

-- 5.9.
-This amount, along with a policy enabling unallocated sites to be considered, is considered to adequately meet the need for sand and gravel over the life of the Plan and will meet the requirement for a steady and adequate supply of sand and gravel in accordance with Policy AS1 of the Minerals Strategy. - 5.10.
-No new sand and gravel permissions were issued in 2017.
+5.8.
+This amount, along with a policy enabling unallocated sites to be considered, is considered to adequately meet the need for sand and gravel over the life of the Plan and will meet the requirement for a steady and adequate supply of sand and gravel in accordance with Policy AS1 of the Minerals Strategy.